Real Christmas Trees Buying Guide

 How to Select the Best Real Christmas Tree

 When choosing the location for your live Christmas tree, select a spot that is cool and free from drafts.
-Also double-check that the tree is located away from heat sources such as vents, fireplaces or appliances to help the tree retain moisture and remain healthy.
+Also double-check that the tree is located away from heat sources, such as vents, fireplaces or appliances.
+This helps the tree retain moisture and remain healthy.

 Christmas tree height is an important consideration.
 Once you’ve determined your ideal Christmas tree location, measure the available height and width of the area.
 Measure your chosen area before buying your tree to ensure that you select one that fits.